-The session will consider draft recommendation on the amendments to the Technical Regulations (WMO-No. 49), Appendix to General Provisions, and make recommendations to the Executive Council and Congress as appropriate.
+The session will consider draft recommendation on the approach to amendments to the Technical Regulations (WMO-No. 49), Appendix to General Provisions, and make recommendations to the Executive Council and Congress as appropriate.

 7.2 Rules of Procedure

-The session will be informed of the amendments to the Rules of Procedure for Technical Commissions (WMO-No. 1240) adopted through Resolution 5.3(1)/1 (EC-75) - Amendments to the Rules of Procedure for Technical Commissions.
+The session will be informed of the amendments to the Rules of Procedure for Technical Commissions (WMO-No. 1240) adopted through Resolution 5 (EC-75) - Amendments to the Rules of Procedure for Technical Commissions, and consider recommendations for possible additional amendments.

 7.3 Approval of non-regulatory publications

-The session will be informed of the proposal endorsed by the Executive Council through Resolution 5.3(2)/1 (EC-75) - Concept note on the designation of technical commissions for approval of non-regulatory publications.
+The session will be informed of the proposal endorsed by the Executive Council through Decision 15 (EC-75) - Concept note on the designation of technical commissions for approval of non-regulatory publications.

-7.4 Publication policy
+7.4 Process for approval of publication of technical document series, uncertainty assessment and harmonization of uncertainty terminology

-The session will consider a draft decision on the process for approval of IOM reports and possible extension to other INFCOM-related publication series, and also consider a draft decision on the harmonization of uncertainties across key INFCOM-related publications/systems.
+The session will consider a draft decision on the process for approval of publication of technical document series, and also consider a draft decision on the uncertainty assessment and harmonization of uncertainty terminology across key INFCOM-related publications/systems.

-7.5 Collaboration with international organizations (ISO, BIPM), especially regarding the approval process for common WMO/ISO standards

-The session will consider draft recommendation on the collaboration with international organizations (ISO, BIPM), especially regarding the approval process for common WMO/ISO standards.
+(7.5) (withdrawn)

-7.6 Review of resolutions, decisions and recommendations of the previous commission structure
+7.5 Review of resolutions, decisions and recommendations of the previous commission structure

-In response to Resolution 8/1(EC-75) - Review of previous resolutions and decisions of the Executive Council, the Commission will review resolutions, decisions and recommendations still in force emanating from the previous eight technical commissions and, in coordination with INFCOM, report to EC-76 on which ones contain elements that need to be included in consolidated resolutions to be adopted by Cg-19.
+In response to Resolution 8 (EC-75) - Review of previous resolutions and decisions of the Executive Council, the Commission will review resolutions, decisions and recommendations still in force emanating from the previous eight technical commissions and, in coordination with SERCOM, report to EC-76 on which ones contain elements that need to be included in consolidated resolutions to be adopted by Cg-19.

-7.7 Review of previous resolutions and recommendations of the Commission
+7.6 Review of previous resolutions and recommendations of the Commission

-The Commission will review resolutions, decisions and recommendations adopted at its first session (INFCOM-1) and decide which should be kept in force.
+The Commission will review resolutions and recommendations adopted at its first session (INFCOM-1) and decide which should be kept in force.

-7.8 Coordination with other bodies
+7.7 Coordination with other bodies